Fixed and Tiered Commission

 Fixed commission structures

 Fixed commission structures (also called flat commission rates) are based on the specific percentage rate that is applicable in the state where the property is located.
-These rates vary from state to state and even from suburb to suburb.
+As mentioned, these rates vary from state to state and from city to city.
 This means that you will have to find out what the average commission rate is from the real estate agent that you use to sell your property.
 Because real estate commission rates and structures are deregulated in Australia, agencies might also have their own structures in this regard – confirm all these details in initial conversations with prospective agents.

-A fixed rate simply means that the percentage of commission an agent will earn on any final sale price is fixed, regardless of the eventual price the property fetches.
+Ultimately, a fixed commission rate simply means that the percentage of commission an agent will earn on any final sale price is fixed, regardless of the eventual price the property fetches.

 Tiered commission structures

-Tiered commission structures, sometimes also called negotiated commissions, function as an incentive for the real estate agent assisting with the sale of your property.
+Tiered commission structures, sometimes also referred to as negotiated commissions, function as an incentive for the real estate agent assisting with the sale of your property.
 A tiered commission rate escalates according to the price that the property sells for, and it is important that home sellers negotiate this very thoroughly with real estate agents.
 In other words: should your property fetch a price that is above a certain amount, the real estate agent will earn more commission according to a sliding scale which is negotiated and decided upon when the home seller and their real estate agent undertake the initial negotiations regarding commission.

 Tiered commission is the real estate equivalent of a “bonus” system, and is supposed to function as extra motivation for the real estate agent to get the best price for your home.